 Hypothyroidism is categorized as having primary and secondary causes.
 A primary cause involves conditions that directly impact the thyroid, causing it to produce too few thyroid hormones.
 A secondary cause involves the failure of the pituitary gland, which means it cannot send thyroid-stimulating hormone (TSH) to the thyroid gland to achieve a balanced amount of thyroid hormones.

 Primary causes are more common.
 The most common is Hashimoto’s disease (an autoimmune disorder).
 The condition is also termed Hashimoto’s thyroiditis or chronic lymphocytic thyroiditis.
 This condition is a hereditary disorder.
 In this disease, the body’s immune system attacks and damages the thyroid gland, preventing the thyroid from producing enough thyroid hormones.
 Some other primary causes of hypothyroidism include inflammation of the thyroid, treatment of hyperthyroidism (radiation or surgical removal of the thyroid), iodine deficiency, and hereditary conditions (a disease that is passed down through your family).

 Sometimes, thyroiditis can occur after the baby’s delivery or a viral condition.

 Effect of hypothyroidism on pregnancy

-Pregnant women with hypothyroidism may feel tired, have trouble fighting cold temperatures, and experience muscle cramps.
+Pregnant women with hypothyroidism may feel tired, have trouble fighting cold temperatures and experience muscle cramps.
 Thyroid hormones play a crucial role in fetal development.
-This help to develop the brain and nervous system of the baby.
+This helps to develop the brain and nervous system of the baby.
 Therefore, balancing thyroid hormone levels during pregnancy is extremely important, especially when you have hypothyroidism.
 If the unborn baby does not get enough of these hormones, there may be problems associated with brain development, and also, there could be issues later.